-The most significant of these are listed in the adjacent tables
+The most significant of these are listed in the adjacent tables.

-Table #.
-Anticipated response to reserves and open space issues Issue Options Implications Climate change and sea level rise: The frequency and severity of extreme weather events results in greater damage to Council administered public open space Prote proa haza over rain Do Nothing Effects of climate change on Council and/or private public open spaces will increase the likelihood of flooding, erosion and contamination from stormwater and wastewater overflow and potential loss of open space Budgeting for extra costs of repairs Council will continue to identify and invest in open spaces for the benefit of the community, minor damage will be repaired as it occurs, though where land is lost through coastal erosion, or other climate change mechanisms, council will not be looking to construct hard infrastructure to protect these areas at this stage.
-Protect existing assets through proactive management of hazards zones and stormwater overflow to account for large rain and flood events Avoids adverse effects of climate change on the environment, safety of the population and any additional potential additional costs Adapt existing assets by providing more softer measures Softer adaptations such as coastal planting instead of hard retaining walls to allow assets to change gradually as a result of climate change events Anticipated response - Council will budget for increased costs to repair damage as it occurs.
-In order to be cost -effective, this will include a variety of activities and will not be limited to one approach.
-Options Implications ssue Options Implications ncrease operational costs Do nothing Reduced level of service for non -high profile assets and vested with Council hrough development to new facilities and vested with Council ugh development Work closer with community groups to provide maintenance for open spaces such as walkways, parks, etc. Community groups would need to apply for funding through contestable funding streams.
+Table 23.7 With Elpated Tesponse to heserves and open spaces issues Issue Options Implications Climate change and sea level rise: The frequency and severity of extreme weather events Do Nothing Effects of climate change on the Council and/or private/public open spaces will increase the likelihood of flooding, erosion and contamination from stormwater and wastewater overflow and potential loss of open space. result in greater damage to the Council administered The Council will continue to identify and invest in open spaces for the benefit of the community.
+Minor damage will proactive management of hazardous zones and public open spaces environment, safety of the population and any additional potential additional costs. stormwater overflow to account for large rain and flood events Adapt existing assets by Softer adaptations such as coastal planting instead of hard providing more softer measures retaining walls to allow assets to change gradually as a result of climate change events.

+Table 29: Anticipated response to Reserves and Open Spaces issues

+Budgeting for extra costs of be repaired as it occurs, though where land is lost through coastal erosion, or other climate change mechanisms, the repairs Council will not be looking to construct hard infrastructure to protect these areas at this stage.
+Protect existing assets through Avoids adverse effects of climate change on the

+Anticipated response - The Council will budget for increased costs to repair damage as it occurs.
+In order to be cost-effective, this will include a variety of activities and will not be limited to one approach.

+Issue Options Implications Increase operational costs Do nothing Reduced Levels of Service for non-high-profile assets. due to new facilities and land vested with the Council through development Work closer with community groups to provide maintenance for open spaces such as walkways, parks, etcetera.
+Community groups would need to apply for funding through contestable funding streams.
 Staff allocation of time to facilitate community groups and outcomes to monitor health and safety practices employed by community groups.
-Increase operational budgets for open space land vested from development Requires working closer with community groups and developers who are interested in designing new reserve spaces that the community needs looking into the future.
+Increase operational budgets for open space land vested from development Requires working closer with community groups and developers who are interested in designing new reserve spaces that the community needs, looking into the future.

-Anticipated response - Operational budgets will need to be increased to manage reserves vested to Council.
-In the past Council has tried to avoid having land vested to avoid maintenance issues, though this has resulted in a disproportionate response to the levels of service for maintenance in certain areas and the provision of parks and open spaces for our communities.
+Anticipated response - Operational budgets will need to be increased to manage reserves vested to the Council.
+In the past the Council has tried to avoid having land vested to avoid maintenance issues, though this has resulted in a disproportionate response to the Levels of Service for maintenance in certain areas and the provision of parks and open spaces for our communities.